cs1302uga/cs1302-genlistadt/README.md

   * There is a requirement related to this class's storage included in the [Absolute Requirements](#absolute-requirements) section.

+* **`LinkedListTest`:** Create the `cs1302.genlistadt.LinkedListTest` class to thoroughly test your `LinkedList` implementation.
+In this class, you are required to:

+  * Write at least 3 JUnit tests for each method that do not propogate exceptions.
+In other words, these unit tests should test the functionality assuming that method arguments are valid and that the calling object is non-null.
+For many of your methods, you will need to provide more than 3 tests to fully test your implementation.

+  * Write at least 1 JUnit test each exceptional situation for each method.
+If a method throws two different types of exceptions, you should test each scenario with a separate JUnit test.
+    If a method throws one type of exception for two different reasons, you should test these with separate JUnit tests.
+If a method does not throw any exceptions, you can skip this step for that method.

+  * Use lambda expressions to implement any functional interfaces required as method parameters.
+You cannot create separate `.java` files to implement these interfaces.

 * **(100 points) Test Cases**: The bulk of this project will be graded based on 50 JUnit test cases, each worth 2 points.
 This is the same as